 Topic: Setting expectations for becoming respectful stewards

 It is important to recognize that the Inuit worldview is highly holistic.
 As such, its topics resist organization according to curricular subject divisions.
 The units presented here are cross-curricular in nature and aim to provide an understanding of Inuit Qaujimajatuqangit (worldview—IQ) and how Inuit beliefs and perspectives set the stage for respectful stewardship of all life and the guiding principle of avattimik kamatsiarniq.
-A short PowerPoint document is provided as background (access the PowerPoint in the Resource Kit).
+A short PowerPoint document is provided as background (access to the PowerPoint).

 Students will learn that the values we hold help to determine the way we live our lives.
 Therefore, it is important to examine our understanding of our values, as well as the beliefs that underpin them.
 Our values are usually set and reinforced by the teachings of our parents.
 To Inuit this is known as inutsiaqpagutit.
 These teachings provide lifelong expectations for our behaviour.